 How to Answer “Why Should We Hire You?”
 During a Finance Interview

-For job seekers aiming at finance roles, this question takes on extra weight.
-You need to demonstrate technical ability, show you can handle high-pressure deal flow, and prove you understand what makes this firm different from dozens of others.
+For finance candidates, this question carries extra weight: you need to demonstrate technical ability, handle high-pressure deal flow, and show you understand what sets the firm apart.

-This guide breaks down how to answer "why should we hire you" with confidence, offers sample answers tailored to finance roles, and gives you a framework that works whether you're interviewing for investment banking, private equity, sales and trading, or asset management.
+This guide breaks down how to answer “why should we hire you” with confidence, with tailored examples and a framework for roles across investment banking, private equity, sales and trading, and asset management.

 What do interviewers really want to hear?